 All Things Spanish

 Native and non-native Spanish speakers are invited to join the fun while practicing language skills and expanding their love for Spanish/Latino culture.
-Meetings may include reading a short story, watching a film, and more.
-Meetings are conducted primarily in Spanish.
+Meetings are conducted primarily in Spanish and may include reading a short story, watching a film, and more.
 Contact email@example.com for more information.